Amie Bensouda

 Amie Ndoungou Drammeh Bensouda (born 9 July 1957) is a Gambian lawyer and politician.
 She was the first female Solicitor General of the Gambia and served as Attorney General and Minister of Justice following the 1994 coup that brought Yahya Jammeh to power.
 Bensouda is a member of the London Institute of Chartered Arbitrators (CIArB) and a trained mediator.
 She was also two-term President of the Gambia Bar Association.
+She is the mother of the current mayor of KMC, Talib Ahmed Bensouda.

 Background and education

 Bensouda was born on 9 July 1957 in Basse.
 Her father Alagie Seihou Drammeh is of Sabegi origin who settled in Bakau and her mother Aji Mariama Jammeh is from Bakindick.
 Bensouda attended the University of Nigeria, Nnsuka where she attained a Bachelor of Laws before proceeding to the Nigerian Law School and the Kenya School of Law where she qualified as a lawyer.
 She was called to the Nigerian and Gambian bars in 1981.

 Bensouda was married to Ahmed Bensouda who was a ministerial advisor until the 1994 coup of Yahya Jammeh.
 She has several children with him including Talib Ahmed Bensouda who was elected Lord Mayor of Kanifing Municipality in 2018.